aws-amplify/amplify-js/docs/index.md

                     See our <a href='/aws-amplify/media/examples'>code examples</a> to learn how you can 'cloud-enable' your app in under 5 minutes.
                 </p>
     - title: Bring your own frontend
-      excerpt: <p>AWS Amplify goes well with any JavaScript based frontend worfklow, and React Native for mobile developers.</p>
+      excerpt: <p>AWS Amplify goes well with any JavaScript based frontend workflow, and React Native for mobile developers.</p>
                <p>See our starter kits for
                   <a href='https://github.com/awslabs/aws-mobile-react-sample'>React</a>,
                   <a href='https://github.com/ionic-team/starters/tree/master/ionic-angular/official/aws'>Ionic</a>,